longlch/happy/HELP.md

 #### Key learning

-- UserDetails: interface provides necessary information about a user that Spring Security needs for authentication.
+- Interface UserDetails: provides necessary information about a user that Spring Security needs for authentication.
+  - Ex: SecurityBeanConfiguration.java
 - Authenticate: Using AuthenticationManager class for query db to check user existing in service
+  - Ex: LoginController.java
 - Authorization: Using `SecurityContextHolder.getContext().setAuthentication(authToken)` to set Role for User all Application
+  - Ex: JwtAuthenticationFilter.java

+- Spring Security Context:
+  - @EnableWebSecurity in SecurityConfiguration
+  - AuthenticationProvider, AuthenticationManager, UserDetailsService, UsernamePasswordAuthenticationToken